 Yes, you can use other Bluetooth audio receiver modules, but make sure they support audio output, work on low power, and are lightweight to avoid affecting the drone’s flight performance.

 ⇥ 4.
-Do I need to write any code to use the BLE speaker system
+Do I need to write any code to use the Bluetooth speaker system

 No, coding is not required.
 The system works directly through Bluetooth pairing, allowing audio to be streamed from a mobile device without any programming.